Blackout: The Sky Titan

 Games and figurines

-Detailed versions in the Studio Series and Masterpiece range.
+Detailed versions are available in the Studio Series and Masterpiece ranges.